-It is apparent that smart buildings are the future as they help to meet sustainability goals, reduce operational costs, improve the occupant experience, and achieve work-life ambience.
+It is apparent that buildings with smart facility monitoring solutions are the future as they help to meet sustainability goals, reduce operational costs, improve the occupant experience, and achieve work-life ambience.
 According to IDC Energy Insights, smart building technology spending will grow from $6.3 billion in 2014 to $17.4 billion in 2019.
-For many years, smart building technologies like Building Automation Systems (BAS) have been working to connect different components of buildings, for example, HVAC, water supply, lighting, and fire emergency systems, to help facility managers do their job better.
+For many years, smart building technologies like building automation system (BAS) and smart facility monitoring solution have been working to connect different components of buildings, for example, HVAC, water supply, lighting, and fire emergency systems, to help facility managers do their job better.
 But the real question is how IoT and AI make sense for buildings?
-Aren’t Building Automation Systems enough that already help facility managers to take the centralized control of a building’s heating & cooling, lighting, and other systems?
+Isn’t’ a smart facility monitoring solution enough that already help facility managers to take the centralized control of a building’s heating & cooling, lighting, and other systems?

 No. The reality is that the role of facility managers and building owners is changing as the focus is shifting from monitoring building systems and facilities to improving operational efficiencies, decreasing carbon footprint, and improving the occupant experience.
 The technology available in the market for managing building facilities comes as a standalone platform (e.g. BAS), which neither helps facility managers to drive value from the data being generated nor helps building owners to resolve critical issues and meet changing customer expectations.
 Buildings today generate a huge amount of data on assets, energy and people that can actually be used to derive a lot of useful information.
 The only way to use this data in an appropriate way is to collect it and analyze it using an IoT platform that comprises both advanced analytics and machine learning modules.